romantomjak/ansible-roles/consul/README.md

 The CA certificate, consul-agent-ca.pem, contains the public key necessary to validate Consul certificates and therefore must be distributed to every node that runs a consul agent.

 The CA key, consul-agent-ca-key.pem, will be used to sign certificates for Consul nodes and must be kept private.
 Possession of this key allows anyone to run Consul as a trusted server or generate new valid certificates for the datacenter and obtain access to all Consul data, including ACL tokens.

-## Agent Token policy

-The `consul_acl_agent_token` is a special token that is used for an agent's internal operations.
-It isn't used directly for any user-initiated operations.

-The ACL agent token is used for the following operations by the agent:

-- Updating the agent's node entry using the Catalog API, including updating its node metadata, tagged addresses, and network coordinates
-- Performing anti-entropy syncing, in particular reading the node metadata and services registered with the catalog

 ## Anonymous Token policy